Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 6. **Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.

-7. **Segregated Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g., a web application firewall).
+7. **Segregated Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g. a web application firewall).

 ## {{site.TITLE_SSDLC_SECTESTS_DEFECTH}}

-1. **Tracking of Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta-information (e.g., criticality rating, CVSS score, etc.).
+1. **Tracking of Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta information (e.g., criticality rating, CVSS score, etc.).

 2. **Regular Review of Open Defects:** Open security defects SHOULD be regularly checked for relevance and possible quick wins.